nk3843/outbound_dialer_bot/README.md

 ### Cloud Deployment

-The application can be deployed to any cloud platform that supports Python applications:
+The application can be deployed to any cloud platform that supports Docker:

-- AWS Elastic Beanstalk
+- AWS ECS/EKS
 - Google Cloud Run
-- Heroku
+- Azure Container Instances
 - DigitalOcean App Platform

 ## Monitoring and Logging